-International Standard on Auditing (UK) 720 (Revised November 2019) The Auditors Responsibilities Relating to Other Information, https://www.frc.org.uk/getattachment/123886c4-d820-4bcd-8575-ce8a02fa56e9/ISA-(UK)-720 Revised-November-2019-With-Cover-Copy.pdf.
+International Standard on Auditing (UK) 720 (Revised November 2019) The Auditors Responsibilities Relating to Other Information, www.frc.org.uk/library/standards-codes-policy/audit-assurance-and-ethics/auditing-standards/isa-uk-720.

-4 Audit guidance
+4: Audit guidance

 General

 4.1 The PRA notes that standards and guidance for auditors are issued by the Financial Reporting Council (FRC) which apply to non-statutory audit engagements of the type required by the PRA's rules.
 The PRA would normally expect auditors to comply with relevant standards in such engagements.
 The PRA therefore regards compliance with International Standards on Auditing (UK) (ISAs (UK)) as the primary means by which auditors will be able to demonstrate that they have complied with the External Audit Part of the PRA Rulebook.